 I no longer wanted to feel guilty for turning a blind eye at a pet's suffering and pain.
 So many people have an 'out of sight, out of mind' concept.
 We refuse to look at those sad commercials and we scroll quickly past dog photos showing abuse and starvation.
 I use to be one of those individuals but that didn't do anything but help 'ME' feel better.

 This is when I decided to start recruiting other dog lovers with 'doggie headshots'.
-These headshots were a way that my client could have a nice keepsake portrait of their pet and at the same time contribute to The GBHS.
+These headshots were a way that my client could have a nice keepsake portrait of their pet and at the same time contribute to local shelters.

 Pit-Stop photos is a great way for people to contribute for a good cause.
 It honors these shelter animals and brings awareness to abandoned, neglected animals in need of a home.

 With each session, a portion of the proceeds will go directly to your animal shelter preference or to the GBHS.
-I accept only a portion of the sitting and ask you to write the remaining amount in a check to the GBHS at the end of our session.
+I accept only a portion of the sitting and ask you to write the remaining amount in a check to the desired shelter name at the end of our session.
 This way, you know what you contributed as an individual and not wonder 'how much' or lord forbid 'hope' that I donated on your behalf.
 All donations are made public unless requested otherwise.